puma/puma-heroku/README.md

 A Puma plugin with best-practices configuration and handy configuration variables for Heroku deployments.

 You can read Heroku's documentation on the topic [here](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).
 Most of the ideas there apply to all ruby apps running on Puma.
 Important Note: In that article, Heroku uses a different (rails-specific) environment variable for configuring threads.
-This plugin uses the generic `MAX_THREADS`.
+This plugin uses the generic `MAX_THREADS`, but will use `RAILS_MAX_THREADS` if available.

 ## Installation